mahendrapaipuri/grafana-dashboard-reporter-app/src/README.md

 of the report using custom HTML templates.

 - `file:headerTemplate; env:GF_REPORTER_PLUGIN_REPORT_HEADER_TEMPLATE; ui:Header Template`:
   HTML template that will be added as header to the report.
+Mutually exclusive with `headerTemplateFile`.

+- `file:headerTemplateFile; env:GF_REPORTER_PLUGIN_REPORT_HEADER_TEMPLATE_FILE; ui:Header Template File`:
+  Full path to HTML template that will be added as header to the report.
+Mutually exclusive with `headerTemplate`.

 - `file:footerTemplate; env:GF_REPORTER_PLUGIN_REPORT_FOOTER_TEMPLATE; ui:Footer Template`:
   HTML template that will be added as footer to the report.
+Mutually exclusive with `footerTemplateFile`.

+- `file:footerTemplateFile; env:GF_REPORTER_PLUGIN_REPORT_FOOTER_TEMPLATE_FILE; ui:Footer Template File`:
+  Full path to HTML template that will be added as footer to the report.
+Mutually exclusive with `footerTemplate`.

 Templates must conform to [Go's template](https://pkg.go.dev/text/template) style using `{{ }}` as delimiters.
 The following variables are available in the templates: